aZholtikov/zh_espnow_switch/README.md

 8. X8 - External button trigger level.
 1 for high, 0 for low.
 Only affected when X7 is used.
 9. X9 - Sensor GPIO number.
 0 - 48 (according to the module used).
 255 if not used.
 10. X10 - Sensor type.
 1 for DS18B20, 8 for DHT.
 Only affected when X9 is used.
+11. X11 - Sensor measurement frequency.
+1 - 65536 seconds.
+Only affected when X9 is used.

 ## Build and flash